-A few weeks ago, when people could still get out of the houses, when everything was still normal, we set off on the road through the mountains of Romania.
+We set off on the road through the mountains of Romania.
 I was kind of longing for my dearest country, to walk its paths up there and feel their energy and vibrations, after some years abroad.
 You know what they say, there is no place like home.

-We made the first stop in Brasov, on the mountain roads; you could feel in the ears the air pressure as we advanced higher, towards the tall peaks, passing by the trees and the pine trees, as they began to slowly turn green; above, on the highest peaks there were white, smooth surfaces, shining in the March sunlight.
-The cold, clean air, way to too clean and refreshing, blessing your lungs and clearing your brain; it was such a pleasant feeling.
+We made the first stop in Brasov, on the mountain roads; you could feel in the ears the air pressure as we advanced higher, towards the tall peaks, passing by the trees and the pine trees, as they began to slowly turn green; above, on the highest peaks, there were white, smooth surfaces, shining in the March sunlight.
+The cold, clean air, was way too clean and refreshing, blessing your lungs and clearing your brain; it was such a pleasant feeling.

 We had arrived around noon; I have always been delighted by the architecture of Brasov, of Transylvania in general, the shape of the houses, the windows, the diversity of colors and the eyes coming out of the large, red, brown roofs, almost looking at you, the decorations of the imposing big buildings, in German style.